IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/8_Read_and_Save_Config_Properties_to_Onboard_storage.md

-# Example 8 - Read and Save vonfig and properties to Onboard storage of the IoT Server
+# Example 8 - Read and Save config and properties to Onboard storage of the IoT Server

 Code: